 - Maintain the BBC’s position as a Centre of Excellence for research and development in broadcasting and related technologies.

 - Pay particular attention to the development of “open standards”

 - Are conducted within the BBC and in co-operation with university departments and businesses

-Partnerships and collaborations are therefore key to our charter obligations for research and, importantly, they add value to BBC output and services through inventions and innovations developed collaboratively with partners from academia and industry.
+Importantly, partnerships add value to BBC output and services and deliver greater value to audiences through inventions and innovations developed collaboratively with partners from academia and industry.

-- Develop talented and skilled individuals, training and equipping them to address the future challenges, that will deliver innovative, engaging and accessible content and services.
+Partnerships allow us to develop talented and skilled individuals, train and equip them to address future challenges that will continue to deliver innovative, engaging and accessible content and services.

 Collaborative research projects

 We have a rich and successful history of collaborating with partners in the UK, Europe and across the world.
 As a strategic partner of leading Funding Bodies, we help to influence the research and innovation landscape.
 Our own staff are experts in the impact assessment of research outcomes from industry-academic consortia

 Our applied collaborative research project outcomes have far-reaching benefits, economically socially and culturally.
 We are driven by demonstrating measurable impact across the BBC with our design, engineering and editorial business colleagues, aswell as on the wider industry, and on our diverse audience.

 Major Partnership Frameworks